 Thailand cancels emergency decree in bid to calm protests

-BANGKOK (AP) — Thailand’s government on Thursday canceled a state of emergency it had declared for Bangkok last week after the embattled prime minister suggested the gesture to cool massive student-led protests seeking democracy reforms.
+BANGKOK (AP) — Thailand’s government on Thursday canceled a state of emergency it had declared last week for Bangkok in a gesture offered by the embattled prime minister to cool massive student-led protests seeking democracy reforms.

+The decree had banned public gatherings of more than four people and allowed censorship of the media, among other provisions.
+It was challenged in court by an opposition party and a group of university students.

-The revocation of the emergency decree was published in the government gazette, and took effect at noon Thursday.
+The revocation of the emergency decree, effective at noon Thursday, declared that the situation had been mitigated and could now be dealt with by existing laws.

 Prime Minister Prayuth Chan-ocha went on national television on Wednesday night to appeal to pro-democracy protesters to reduce political tensions and promised to lift the emergency measure.